aimclub/Fedot.Industrial/docs/source/Anomaly_detection/index.rst

 Introduction
 ------------

-This module is special module for anomaly detection and recognition anomalies in data ~~~~
+This module is special module for anomaly detection and recognition anomalies in complicated multy-time series data.

 Pipeline
 --------